scinv22/scinv22.github.io/_posts/2024-10-25-self-attention-mechanism.md

 ## 1. Input Embeddings

 Let’s assume we have a **5-word sentence**:
-> "The cat ate the fish."
+> "The man ate the apple."

 Each word is mapped to a **vector representation** (embedding) of fixed dimension $d = 3$.
 For simplicity, let’s define the embeddings for our 5 words as: